1. Introduction

 Start the Toolbox server

-In the setup step, we already downloaded the toolbox executable.
+In the setup step earlier, we already downloaded the toolbox executable.
 Ensure that this binary file exist and successfully downloaded, if not, download it and wait till finished

 cd ~/build-agent-adk-toolbox-cloudsql